Skip navigation

 My background as a research leader in the third sector, which involved senior leadership team membership and management of large research budgets, means that I have a fundamental commitment to achieving impact in my work.
 Over the past nine years, these partnerships have achieved impact in creating sector-wide standards, shaping organisational approaches and influencing national policy.
 In the third sector, I used my Activity Trap report – which identified a fear among a large proportion of disabled people of being more active in case they were to lose disability benefits – to create policy proposals and lobby Government with national partners to remove such disincentives.

-My work has been covered by the Guardian, Independent, Times, Telegraph, Spectator, FT, BBC, Sky News, Channel 4 News, ITV News, Channel 5 News and CNBC.
+My work has been covered by the Guardian, Independent, Times, Telegraph, Spectator, FT, BBC, Sky News, Channel 4 News, ITV News, Channel 5 News, CNBC and TIME.
+I recently provided 2024 UK General Election analysis for BBC Radio Newcastle and Tees both on the night and the following day.

 Elliott Johnson